astropy/astropy-APEs/APE9.rst

 Masking
 +++++++

-The implementation of ``NDData`` and subclasses in astropy v1.x uses "mask" in a very different sense than the LSST stack.
+The implementation of ``NDData`` and subclasses in astropy versions through v2.x uses "mask" in a very different sense than the LSST stack.
 In astropy, "mask" means a binary mask that follows the numpy masked array convention for the meaning of ``True`` and ``False``: ``True`` means the pixel is masked and should not be